 Prepare for NCLEX-PN online using an online course.
 The full meaning of the exam name NCLEX-PN is National Council Licensure Examination for Practical Nurses.
 Its core focus is to determine the safety of allowing an individual to practice as an entry-level vocational or practical nurse.
 The test is sometimes referred to as the State Board or The Boards.
 The Board of Nursing has the mandate to protect the general public from ineffective and unsafe nursing care.
 In addition to this, each board is responsible for the regulation of the nursing practice in its jurisdiction.
 To know more about NCLEX, find the information at the official website.

 The framework of the NCLEX-PN exam is based on the ‘Meeting Client Needs’ structure.
 The test covers four major sections and sub-sections.
 The candidates should expect integrated content that covers medical, pediatric, surgical, obstetric, and psychiatric contents.
 It is designed in a multiple-choice format with four possible answer options.
 There are also alternate question types, such as multiple responses, hot spots, fill-in-the-blanks, drag and drop, and chart/exhibit.
 Irrespective of the number of questions you answer, you will receive pre-test questions, which do not count towards your NCLEX-PN result.
 These pre-test questions are usually used for a future exam.
 Every candidate has a maximum of five hours to complete all the questions, but there is no time limit for each of them.
-There is no compulsory break in the test, but the students can take an optional break after the first two hours of the exam and another break after another 90 minutes into the test Download Free Now.
+There is no compulsory break in the test, but the students can take an optional break after the first two hours of the exam and another break after another 90 minutes into the test Learn more about this website.

 All candidates don’t end the exam at the same time.
 There are some factors that can signal the end of your test-taking.
 First, if you have demonstrated a minimum level of competency after answering the minimum number of questions.
 Second, if you demonstrate a lack of a minimum level of competency after answering the minimum number of questions.
 Third, if you have answered the maximum number of questions.